These fitness gifts have wowed Tracy Anderson employees

 The AirPod Pro headphones offer such great sound quality and also feature a noise cancelling setting.
 These are perfect for someone looking to immerse themselves in an online class or even a solo workout at the gym.
 You can even personalize them by having Apple engrave them. —Lindsay Zurlo

-Thom Browne Crossbody gym bag—$1.050
+Thom Browne Crossbody gym bag—$1,050

 I love everything Thom Browne, and anything that puts a pep in my step to get to our 59th Street studio in time for class.
 Not only is this bag the ultimate gym style piece, but it fits everything I’ll need before and after a workout. —Steven Beltrani